How to Build a Perfect Picture Frame

-The key to success for Michael Cullen is mastering the splined miter
+The key to success is mastering the splined miter.

 When I was starting out in furniture making in the 1980s, some of my first commissions were for picture frames.
 I made frames mostly for artists, and they appreciated the care I took selecting choice wood, cutting spot-on miters, and reinforcing them with exposed splines.
 And I really appreciated the commissions—for the money, which I was in dire need of, but also for the opportunity to consolidate some of the fundamental skills I was learning.
 In the years since then I’ve built many more frames, tweaking my technique along the way and arriving at solid methods for building strong, understated, elegant frames.

 Developing a method for cutting flawless miters without a fuss is a key milestone for a furniture maker, and a steady source of pride and pleasure once it’s mastered.

 Whenever possible, I cut my miters with the tablesaw’s blade tilted and the workpiece…